-Fonciere des Murs SCA and two French banks’ insurance units bought 165 hotels in France from Carlyle Group LP (CG)’s B&B Hotels for 508 million euros ($644 million).
+Fonciere des Murs SCA and two French banks’ insurance units bought 165 hotels in France from Carlyle Group LP (CG:US)’s B&B Hotels for 508 million euros ($644 million).

 Fonciere des Murs, the sale-and-leaseback company controlled by Fonciere des Regions SA, will own 50.2 percent of a tax-exempt fund buying the budget hotels from B&B, according to an e-mailed statement today.
 Credit Agricole SA (ACA)’s Assurances unit will have a 40 percent stake and Assurances du Credit Mutuel, a unit of Banque Federative du Credit Mutuel SA, will own 9.8 percent.